haxpor/blog/_posts/2017-08-31-operate-company-banking-in-china-base-on-china-merchants-bank.md

 og_image: /assets/images/post-thumbnail/yuan-chinese-banking-finance.jpg
 ---

-Running a small company by a few people, in case my 2, me and my girlfriend, you have to wear many hats in one person.
+Running a small company by a few people, in my case 2, me and my girlfriend, you have to wear many hats in one person.

-If you have large budget to hire specilist, or someone to take care of it, it's fine.
+If you have large budget to hire specialist, or someone to take care of it, it's good.
 But if it's in budget-plan, minimize cost, no plan to scale (it's [fine](https://dev.to/sehurlburt/were-stephanie-hurlburt-and-rich-geldreich-ask-us-anything/comments/kka)), with an optimistic learn-them-(almost)-all mindset, this article might be beneficial to you.

 I base the example on CMB (China Merchants Bank).
-It should be familar approach in steps and things they hand to you.
+It should be familar approach in steps and things they handed to you.
 So if you're using other banks, I hope you can adapt what I present you here to your case.
 In this article, I will be focusing on these two topics.

 1. Tools/Cards Chinese bank gave it to you after we got company bank account and what we can do with them
 2. How to transfer money between company bank account & personal account